 – Set permission for your magento2 folder: $ chmod -R 777 /var/www/html/magento2

 – Navigate to magento 2 folder : $ cd /var/www/html/magento2

 – Go to your Magento site: your_server_ip/magento2, you should see a welcome screen.
 Click on Agree and Setup Magento to start.

 – Magento will now check your machine to see if some requirements is met.
 Hit Next when done.

 – Enter your database’s information.
 Hit Next when done.

-– Enter some more infos of location and language for your store.
-Hit Next when done
+– Enter some more info on location and language for your store.
+Hit Next when done.

 – Next, enter your new admin account’s info.
 Hit Next when done

 – Hit Install Now to finish your setup.